rlleshi/phar/README.md

 ## Update

-:star: In the meantime, I've trained models that surpass **94%** accuracy.
-They are readily available via an easy-to-use API [Get in touch](mailto:phar.ai@protonmail.com) for more details!
+:star: In the meantime, I've trained models that surpass **94%** accuracy on 20 action categories.
+They are readily available via an easy-to-use API.
+[Get in touch](mailto:phar.ai@protonmail.com) for more details!

 ## Introduction